Gerjo/freetype_ios_android/README.md

 iOS notes:
 ====================
-The iOS static library will be compatible with _armv7_, _armv7s_ and _i386_.
+The iOS static library will be compatible with _arm64_, _armv7_, _armv7s_ and _i386_.
 The latter is required for the iOS simulator.
+Bitcode support enabled.

 Android notes: